arvigeus/AZ-204/Topics/Containers.md

 ### [Dapr integration with Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/dapr-overview)

-Azure Container Apps offers a managed Dapr integration, simplifying version upgrades and developer interaction.
-Dapr is activated per container app using specific arguments.
+Dapr is activated per container app.
 Its APIs are accessible via a Dapr sidecar using HTTP or gRPC.
 Dapr's modular design allows shared or app-specific components, which can connect to external services and securely access configuration metadata.
+By default Dapr-enabled container apps load the full set of deployed components.
 To load components only for the right apps, application scopes are used.

 Enable Dapr: `az containerapp create --dapr-enabled ...`